 In February of 2014, a World War II veteran staying at the Northeast Atlanta Rehabilitation Center called for help at least six times while struggling for breath.
 The staff reportedly ignored him for at least an hour, and did not call 911, in spite of the patient’s chart stating that he needed to be taken to a hospital in case of chest pains.
 By the time anyone responded, he could not be resuscitated.

 The patient’s family had planted a security camera in his room, after he expressed misgivings about staying at the center, which is how the details of the incident came out.
-The family later sued for wrongful death and received and undisclosed settlement.
+The family later sued for wrongful death with the help of a wrongful death lawyer in Atlanta and received an undisclosed settlement.

 If what happened to your loved one happened under the direct care of a professional, and you believe it was preventable, you may be able to sue on the grounds of neglect or medical malpractice.